planningcenter/staging-label-action/README.md

 # staging-label-action

 This github action will add the `staging` label to any pull request that is merged to the `staging` branch.
 If more commits are pushed to the branch that was previously merged, the `staging` label will be automatically removed.

+Additionally, when the `deploy-staging` label is added to a PR, it will automatically merge that PR's branch into the `staging` branch.
+If there are merge conflicts or errors, it will comment on the PR with the error details.

 ## How to use